 Home-based study on the module material and online reading requirements.

-Seminar sessions amounting to two days at GSA to include target setting, identification of future career professional development, employment and/or educational opportunities, writings skills, and personal tutorials.
+Seminar sessions at GSA to include target setting, identification of future career professional development, employment and/or educational opportunities, writings skills, and group tutorials.

 |Assessment type||Unit of assessment||Weighting|

 |Coursework||Coursework - Personal Development Plan||100|